A Day in the Life

 At 7.00 am, the Abbey bell rings the Angelus.
 This is a reminder, morning, noon and evening of the birth of Jesus, and of God’s invitation to human beings like Mary to work with Jesus for the salvation of all.
 The monks then return to the Choir for Lauds.
 This is the morning office of praise, traditionally at the hour of daybreak.
 In the light of the risen Christ, we celebrate his gift of new life and pray for the day ahead.
 Breakfast follows, and a time for sorting things (and ourselves) out for the work of the day.

-The most important work of the day is the celebration of Mass at 8.35 am.
+The most important work of the day is the celebration of Mass at 8.30 am.
 We celebrate it with solemnity and continue to use the traditional Gregorian plainchant as the music.
 Everything we do flows from what we celebrate at Mass, and it is the time each day when we particularly bring our whole lives as an offering to God and find in Jesus’ gift of himself in Holy Communion the renewal of heart and soul to give ourselves more fully to the monastic life of our community.
 After Mass, the monks leave the Church to go to their work.
 St Benedict attaches great importance to monks having suitable work, given to each monk by the Abbot.
-Some monks are teachers in the School, others are parish priests or work in the monastery itself.

-Midday prayer is at 12:30pm, following the 12 noon Angelus bell.
+Midday prayer is at 12:45 pm.
 A much shorter service, the Midday Office reminds us that the praise of God is central to our lives.
 We pray for spiritual strength for the rest of the day.